What is Agile Methodology?

 Read This: 101 Mobile App Ideas for startups in 2021

 Scrum, a part of the agile movement helps you achieve that.
 Instruments of scrum like burn down charts and product backlog charts serve the purpose of demonstrating progress to all the stakeholders which tells them more than the list depicting which features have been shipped can tell.
 All this information is very useful for founders of the lean start-up who need to think quickly and decide the course of action quickly too.

 Start-ups are in search of a repeatable and scalable business.
 The faster you find the solution that can be scaled and offered to the markets the better it is for all the stakeholders involved.
 Resource management is pretty important too.

 Agile methodology is the best bet for start-ups.
 It ensures that iterations are faster.
-It helps in managing its resources optimally and the business gets on track at their earliest.
-By adopting agile methodology start-ups can reduce their costs, keep the teams closely knit, keep their projects on schedule and yes, stakeholders get better returns on their investments.
+It helps in managing its resources optimally and the business gets on track at its earliest.
+By adopting agile methodology start-ups can reduce their costs, keep the teams closely knit, keep their projects on schedule, and yes, stakeholders get better returns on their investments.